....loading

 Understanding burnout – why it matters and what to do about it

-Most of us understand the importance of taking time off work when we are injured or unwell, however more and more workplaces are seeing staff call in ‘sick’ to mend their mental health.
-As the conversation around mental health grows, there is also a growing trend of mental health-related leave days coming into workplaces.
+Most of us understand the importance of taking time off work when we’re physically unwell or injured.
+But in 2025, more workplaces are seeing staff call in ‘sick’ to mend their mental health.
+As the conversation around mental health continues to grow, so does the trend of mental health-related leave-and the need for employers to take proactive steps in supporting their teams.

 What is Burnout?